digital-medicine-research-group-UNAV/RNACOREX/README.md

 ```

-Once the model is initialized it could be fitted.
+Once the model is initialized it could be fitted and used for predictions.

 ```python